LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D2-TextFormatting+PseudoClasses.md

 - By name
   `color: blue;`

-  There are 140 standard color names understood by all the browsers.
+  There are 140 standard color names that are understood by all the browsers.
 Here's a [list of color names on W3Schools](https://www.w3schools.com/colors/colors_names.asp)
-- By color code
+- By numeric color code
   - Decimal
     `color: rgb(0, 0, 255)`
   - Hexadecimal
     `color: #0000FF;`

+    A total of 16,777,216 different colors can be represented (256 x 256 x 256, or 2<sup>24</sup>).
 - Special colors
   - White consists of all colors
   - Black is the absence of color